-- Stafford Loans offer lower rates than consumer loans (currently 3.73% or 5.28% for graduate students and students pursuing a professional degree through September 30, 2022).
+- Stafford Loans offer lower rates than consumer loans.
+For loans first disbursed through September 30, 2023, interest rates are 4.99% for undergraduates or 6.54% for graduate students and students pursuing a professional degree, according to StudentAid.gov.

 - They can be repaid in 10-25 years starting 6 months post completion or half time enrollment.